David Bissett (bobsleigh)

 David Bissett (born September 26, 1979) is a Canadian bobsledder who has competed since 2005.
 Competing in three Winter Olympics, he won a bronze medal in the four-man event at Vancouver in the 2010 Winter Olympics.

 He won a silver medal in the four-man event at the 2007 FIBT World Championships in St. Moritz.

 Bissett was born in Lethbridge, Alberta, and starred in Canadian football at the University of Alberta in Edmonton.
-He now resides in Okotoks.